snx-rs/valide/README.md

 ###### derive

-valide provides a robust `Validate` derive which generates a `valide::Validate` implementation for your struct.
+valide provides a `Validate` derive which generates a `valide::Validate` implementation for your struct.

 ```rust
 #[derive(valide::Validate)]